 Submit ALL pertinent documents with your initial application.
-Make sure you are thorough by including a birth certificate, a complete medical history, establishing records, a work history, and asset and income records, plus any other important information that will help your case.
+Ensure you are thorough by including a birth certificate, a complete medical history, establishing records, a work history, asset and income records, and any other important information that will help your case.

 Make sure you meet non-medical requirements.
-Essentially this means you are limited in the amount of income you can earn.
-If you go over this amount ($1,180 in 2018) then you will be denied.
+Essentially this means you are limited in the income you can earn.
+If you go over this amount ($1,180 in 2018), you will be denied.

 Cooperate with Social Security.
 If they ask for more documents, provide them.
 If you move, give them your new address.
 If you are asked to come in for an interview or consultative exam, do so as soon as possible.

 Cooperate with your doctor.
 If you do not follow the treatment your doctor has prescribed for you, this will be a major red flag for your disability application.
 Work with your doctor instead of ignoring him or fighting against him.